Claudin: Structure

-N-Terminal
+N-terminal

 The N-terminal end is usually very short (1–10 amino acids) It is located in the cytoplasm where it is thought to help to contribute to cell signaling, cytoskeletal organization and other possible functions.

-C-Terminal
+C-terminal

 The C-terminal has a longer chain and is located in the cytoplasm.
 It varies in length from 21 to 63 and is necessary for the localization of these proteins in the tight junctions.
 It is thought that it may play a role in cell signaling.
 All human claudins (with the exception of Claudin 12) have domains that let them bind to PDZ domains of scaffold proteins.

-Transmembrane Domain
+Transmembrane domain

 The transmembrane domain is the amino acids that cross the cellular membrane.
 The transmembrane domain is important for cis-interaction of claudins.

-First Extracellular Loop
+First extracellular loop

 The first extracellular loop has a range of 42-56 amino acids and is longer than the second extracellular loop.
 It is suspected that the cysteines of found on the first extracellular loop form disulfide bonds.
 This loop has charged amino acids that may be the predictor for the charge selectivity of tight junctions.
 The first extracellular loop plays a role in trans-interaction of claudins of adjacent cells.

-Second Extracellular Loop
+Second extracellular loop

 The second extracellular loop is shorter than the first extracellular loop.
-In this short chain of amino acids there is three hydrophobic resides.
+In this short chain of amino acids there are three hydrophobic residues.
 These three residues are suspected to be a contributor to the trans-interaction of proteins between adjacent cells.